-Warringtonfire deals with all aspects of fire safety from developing fire safety design strategies, through testing and certification of Appendix 5
+Warringtonfire deals with all aspects of fire safety from developing fire safety design

 Warrington Certification provides certification of products, installers and quality management systems in accordance with internationally recognised standards.
 Where appropriate, each scheme is approved or accredited nationally, normally via UKAS.
 All schemes are operated under the direction of an independent management board representing all stakeholders in fire safety.